Login

 Curriculum Development: An ongoing process

 Curriculum development is never-ending and evolving.
 As a small school, we have to take realistic actions to develop the curriculum we offer and this document outlines the plans to implement the ambitious curriculum we have planned.
 To succeed in this, we decided on joint leadership across our schools, creating booklets to implement this alongside working with external subject associations and experts.
-The strategy document outlines the roadmap ahead in order to achieve this.

 If you wish to find out more about the National Curriculum, there is a guide below.
+The curriculum coordinator in our school is Mr Tucker so please speak with him if you have any queries.